What Is Negligence?

 Even so, every year tires are put onto the market that put drivers and their passengers at great risk, simply because companies fail to properly test their product, fail to find the defect, or are so concerned with profits that they choose to sell a product they know may put others in danger.
 Product liability lawsuits punish tire manufacturers for their negligence, while holding these companies accountable to their victims.

 Sadly, there is more than one way for a tire to malfunction.
 Lawsuits have been filed by victims who were injured due to:

 Tread separation occurs when the tread of the tire, which is the outer part that comes into contact with the road, comes off of the inner body of the tire.
-Most tires of constructed of rubber and steel but it can be difficult to get the rubber to adhere to the steel.
+Most tires are constructed of rubber and steel, but it can be difficult to get the rubber to adhere to the steel.
 If not properly adhered, separation may occur while a vehicle is traveling at high speeds or during hot weather.
 This can result in the car careening out of control.